LEXICON

 Amorphous

-Sensation is the sensory response of the
+Amorphous Sensation is the sensory response of the

-Human Sensory Apparatus, like any of the five senses such as taste or smell to stimulation.
+Human Sensory Apparatus, like any of the five senses such as taste or smell, sight or sound.
 It is the feeling derived from sensations both exterior and interior to the body, and can be anything from stomach pain to the witness of a shooting star.
-Amorphous Sensation is sensory registration, wherein the sensory response is not so much affected by

-Association.
+Amorphous Sensation is sensory registration, wherein the sensory response is not so much affected by Association such as images, impressions, feelings, thoughts, conceptions stored in the memory, that are automatically or selectively attached to present experience or thinking, as identification, classification, implication and Context.
 Present sensory experience and feelings may or may not be affected by Association.
 One may gaze at a hilltop without attaching any particular associations to it.
 Or one may instantly associate something like 'steep climb'.
-The attempt to stop the associative process can be found in practices such as Meditation.
+Natural Affection would be Association that does not necessarily contain any content of

 Association may alter the sensory response and feeling